 The Summer Graduate Research Fellowship is an invite-only program for graduate student alumni of other IHS programs such as the Humane Studies Fellowship and Summer Seminars.
 Eligible candidates include advanced graduate students—doctoral or law—who are planning academic or research careers and conducting research germane to the classical liberal intellectual tradition.

 The Research Fellowship begins and ends with conferences where Fellows present their research and consider the classical liberal tradition.
-Throughout the summer, Fellows participate in an online discussion forum about a selected classical liberal book or set of readings.

 The program includes a $5,000 stipend plus a travel and housing allowance to attend the two conferences.